-The fund reported ~$3.6M in total service provider comp across six named providers on its 2024 Schedule C. Top three drive 95% of spend:
+The fund reported ~$3.6M in total service provider comp across six named providers in its 2024 filing.
+Top three drive 95% of spend:

 Pharmacy dominates at 67% of spend.
 PBM PEPM ($1,083) sits mid-range for Taft-Hartley funds this size — peer band runs $900–$1,250.
 TPA PEPM ($558) runs near the 75th percentile; worth a closer look at whether carve-outs justify the premium.
 Related Org C is flagged as a related-party provider — standard for T-H, worth documenting in fiduciary review.

-CalliopeResearch has native access to 31 reasoning tools, five years of longitudinal filing data, and the full entity graph.
-Every answer is sourced, reproducible, and tied to real filings.
+CalliopeResearch has native access to 49 reasoning tools, five years of the benefits market, and the full entity graph.
+Every answer is sourced, reproducible, and tied to the underlying record.

 Entity resolution, PEO/MEP inference, fragility scoring, benchmarking, relationship graph traversal, service provider lookup, geographic rollups, and more — available to the model on every query.